alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tutorials/Agent/Agent.md

 ```

 ### Instruction
-It includes specific settings for the Agent, such as personality traits, background knowledge, and behavioral guidelines.
+It includes specific settings for the Agent, such as personality traits, background knowledge, and behavioral patterns.

 ```text
 How to write a good Instruction?
 We can adopt the following paradigm: